heistp/irtt/doc/irtt.md

 ## In-memory results storage

 Results for each round-trip are stored in memory as the test is being run.
-Each result takes 72 bytes in memory (8 64-bit timestamps and a 64-bit server received packet window), so this limits the effective duration of the test, especially at very small send intervals.
+Each result takes 77 bytes in memory (maybe 80 with alignment).
+When in streaming mode, this isn't a problem as a circular buffer is used for round-trip data.
+But when in standard mode (needed for statistics and json output), this limits the effective duration of the test, especially at very low send intervals.
 However, the advantages are:

 - It's easier to perform statistical analysis (like calculation of the median) on fixed arrays than on running data values